Friends. Floridians. Sports fans — I come bearing good news:

-That mindset is shared by coaches throughout the West Orange area, including at Ocoee High School.
+That mindset is shared by coaches throughout the area, including those at Windermere Prep.

-Both Sheppard and Brown are looking to the spring football season.
+Both Doss and Gabriel are looking forward to the spring season.
 It’s during this time when the new guys are taught proper techniques, while the older guys put in more work to perfect those same fundamentals.

 Earlier, I mentioned a lot of the coaches said the spring game was mostly for the players, but there is an aspect tailor-made for coaches, too.
-Practice is essential, sure, but there’s nothing that can quite prepare an athlete more than playing against another team in a real-game scenario.
+There’s nothing that can prepare an athlete more than playing against another team in a real-game scenario.
 It also will allow coaches such as Gabriel — who has eight new coaches — a chance to also see how the staff fits into the puzzle.

 Will the outcome actually count?
-Not in the standings, no. But to see how a team and its players can compete?
+Nope, not at all.
+But will it allow a coach to see how a team and his players can compete?
 Absolutely.